Gluten-Free Breakfast Casserole is a hearty and crowd-pleasing breakfast recipe. Prepped in minutes then baked until golden brown and bubbly!

 Notes

-• If the mixture seems a little too dry before pouring into the casserole dish, add another one or two eggs whisked with milk.
+• If the mixture seems a little dry before pouring into the casserole dish, add another one or two eggs whisked with milk.

 Nutrition